SimVascular/svZeroDSolver/docs/pages/developer_guide.md

 Detailed steps required to implement a new block in svZeroDSolver are available [here](@ref add_block).

-Steps required to visualize a new block with svZeroDSolver Visualization application are available [here](@ref visualization)."
+Steps required to visualize a new block with svZeroDSolver Visualization application are available [here](@ref visualization).

 # Code Style